JovanniRamirez/CPW204Bookstore/README.md

 This repository is a class example used to gain experience with source control and TypeScript

 ## Live Website
-Check out the live website hosted by [GitHub pages](https://jovanniramirez.github.io/CPW204Bookstore/)
+Check out the live website hosted by [GitHub pages](https://jovanniramirez.github.io/CPW204Bookstore/) (live website link)

 ## Getting started